braintripping/cljs-live/README.md

 # CLJS-Live

 Until 2015, ClojureScript required Java to compile, and therefore only _compiled_ apps could run in a web browser -- we had no `eval` :(.
 But that changed with the release of the self-hosted compiler :).
-Today, thanks to tools available to all in the `cljs.js` namespace, `eval` is easy.
+Today, thanks to tools available in the `cljs.js` namespace, `eval` is easy.

 But what is not easy is _dependency management_ in this new environment.
 In traditional Clojure, the compiler knows how to search the current `classpath` to find source files.
 But what happens in a browser, where there is no classpath?
 How do we make dependencies available in this new environment?

 This is where `cljs-live` steps in.

 `cljs-live` consists of two main parts.
 First, there is a bundler script (`bundle.sh`).
-Given the file containing dependency information (see the example `live-deps.clj` file), the bundle script does the following:
+Given a file containing dependency information (see the example `live-deps.clj` file), the bundle script does the following:

  1. Calculates all of the dependent namespaces, transitively
  2. Finds source files for all of these dependencies